peterhebert/custom-query-shortcode/README.md

 ## Changelog

+### 0.5.0

+* Security release - fixes to address path traversal vulnerability as noted in CVE-2025-8562.
+* Added localization template .pot

 ### 0.4.0

-* Added Twig templating support via the Timber Library
+* Added Twig templating support via the Timber Library - note we do not include Timber with this plugin.

 ### 0.3